damcodes/programming-prose/_posts/2020-12-09-flatiron-school-an-overview.md

 To me, the biggest selling point of this program is the community that is cultivated when a diverse group of people come together, attempt to learn a difficult discipline in a short amount of time, and are forced to work together in order to thrive.
 Not forced as in the instructors holding a gun to our heads and making us work together, but, rather, forced because each individual comes to the conclusion that "wow, I can't do this alone" and we turn to each other for support.
 Sure, it's possible to learn to become a developer all on your own&mdash;spending months alone at your computer, miserably googling errors, painstakingly trying to piece together a real application, hopelessly rereading freeCodeCamp articles and desperately trying to understand a difficult concept.
 If being a lonewolf, cowboy type gets your boat rowing, kudos to you.
 Have fun.
 At Flatiron, though, prepare for a welcoming, collaborative, and empowering community of instructors and peers ready to lift you up to whatever heights of success you wish to achieve.

 ### Conclusion
+Learning any new skill is hard.
+Learning two programming languages and a couple of frameworks in just three months basically sounds impossible.
+With the curriculum and structure provided by Flatiron, though, *anyone* can transform their life and become a software developer.
+No, it's not a magic program that will easily transform you from code newbie to code master, but, rather, and intentionally strenuous program intended to break you down and build you back up as a newly minted programmer.
+It will be hard.
+Exceedingly so.
+Yet, I've always been a firm believe that *anything* worth doing is inherintly difficult.
+That's why we do it.